gcappellini/gcappellini.github.io/cv/rendercv_output/Guglielmo_Cappellini_CV.typ

     #strong[Department of Computer, Automation and Management Engineering \(DIAG\), Sapienza Università di Roma], PostDoc
     #v(-design-text-leading)

     #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [Development, innovation and certification of medical and non-medical devices for healthcare \(Rome Technopole Spoke 6, FP4\).
-Supervised by prof. M. Vendittelli \(Medical Robotics\).])], column-gutter: 0cm)
+Supervised by prof. M. Vendittelli.])], column-gutter: 0cm)

-#v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([Extending the research on AI-based solution methods for PDEs with application to Oncological Hyperthermia;],[AI-based methods for real-time simulation of deformable tissues with application to interactive virtual reality models for medical training; preliminary results to be submitted for publication.],)
+#v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([Extending the research on AI-based solution methods for PDEs with application to Oncological hyperthermia;],[AI-based methods for real-time simulation of deformable tissues with application to interactive virtual reality for medical training.
+Preliminary results under submission;],[Interest on graph convolutional neural networks \(GNNs\) for the study of complex systems, with application to the analysis of multi-omics data.],)
   ],
   right-content: [
     Rome, IT

-Jan 2025 – Dec 2025
+Jan 2025 – present
   ],
 )